Higher Order Rigidity and Energy: Rigidity and energy

 \begin{theorem} Let $E$ be a stiff-bar energy at $\p$.
 A trajectory $\p(t)$ is a $(j,k)$-flex of $(G,\p)$ if and only if it is a $(j,2k)$ E-flex of $(G,\p)$.
 Furthermore, $\p(t)$ is a $(j,2k)$ E-flex if and only if it is a $(j,2k+1)$ E-flex. \end{theorem}

-The proof of this theorem is based on Taylor expansions of $l_{ij}(\p(t))$ and $E_{ij}(l_{ij}(\p(t))$.
-A key tool is Fa\`{a} di Bruno's formula, which extends the chain rule to higher derivatives \cite{faa1,faa2}.
+The proof of this theorem is based on Taylor expansions of $l_{ij}(\p(t))$ and $E_{ij}(l_{ij}(\p(t)))$.
+A key tool is Faà di Bruno's formula, which extends the chain rule to higher derivatives \cite{faa1,faa2}.
 Given univariate analytic functions $f,g$, Fa\`{a} di Bruno's formula says that

 where $f$ and its derivatives are evaluated at $g(0)$ and $g$ and its derivatives are evaluated at $t=0$.
 The sum is over all sequences of integers $\mathbf j = (j_1,\ldots, j_{n})$ satisfying

 \begin{remark} Written out explicitly, the first few derivatives are: